george-swift/tic-tac-toe/README.md

         #     #  ##         #    #  #  ##         #    ##  ## #
        ###   ###  ####     ###   #####  ####     ###    ####   ####
 ```
+## DESCRIPTION & HOW TO START PLAYING

+- Start cmd on windows / terminal on mac or linux
+- Type `./main.rb` & hit enter/return
+- main.rb - entry point file is a command line executable
+- Enter Player 1 'Name' & Preferred Marker from `['X' or 'O']`
+- Enter Player 2 'Name' & PreferAutomatically assigned Marker from `['X' or 'O']`
+- View the Displyed Game Board Layout & wait for prompt to a preferred position
+- Enter the number visible on the GRID to place your MARKER.
+- Once a number is selected hit Enter & X / O will appear on the BOARD
+- Players Take turn entering the preferred location and try to make a WIN
+- Winning Combinations Include: Player should place 3 same markers in a horizontal, vertical, diagnol positions as displayed below

 ## Skills Revived & Learned: